 - Moving to Connecticut

 If you have one of these changes, you may qualify for a Special Enrollment Period (SEP).
-This is a window of time where you can enroll in a health or dental plan or change your current plan(s).
+You usually have 60 days to sign up for health or dental insurance or change your plan.

 Why reporting life changes matters

-Big life changes, like changes to your household income, where you reside or who lives with you are important information to report right away.
-Most people get some sort of financial help.
-The financial help you get each month is a tax credit, known as an Advanced Premium Tax Credit (APTC).
+If you have a change to your household income, where you live or who lives with you, you need to let Access Health CT know right away.
+These changes can affect the financial help you get to lower your health insurance costs.
+The financial help that is paid each month to your insurance company is a tax credit.
+It’s known as an Advanced Premium Tax Credit (APTC).
 An APTC helps lower the cost of your monthly payment (called a premium).

-This help is based on your household income and household details.
+The amount of help you get is based on your household income and household details.
 If anything changes and you don’t report it, your financial help might not be correct.
-Later, when you file your federal income tax return, the Internal Revenue Services (IRS) will check if you got the right amount of help.
-If you received the wrong amount of APTCs, you will have to pay some, or in some cases, all of it back.
+Later, when you file your federal income tax return, the Internal Revenue Service (IRS) will check if you got the right amount of help.
+If you received the wrong amount of APTCs, you will have to pay it back.

-Tell us about any changes in your life as soon as they happen.
-This helps keep your plan and financial help correct, so you won’t have to pay back money during tax time.
+If you tell us about any changes in your life as soon as they happen, we can adjust the payments made to your insurance company.
+This will keep you from having to pay back money during tax time.

 Reporting a change in income